apache/mina-sshd/README.md

 [RFC 4253 - section 9](https://tools.ietf.org/html/rfc4253#section-9) recommends re-exchanging keys every once in a while based on the amount of traffic and the selected cipher - the matter is further clarified in [RFC 4251 - section 9.3.2](https://tools.ietf.org/html/rfc4251#section-9.3.2).
-These recommendations are mirrored in the code via the `FactoryManager` related `REKEY_TIME_LIMIT`, `REKEY_PACKETS_LIMIT` and `REKEY_BLOCKS_LIMIT` configuration properties that can be used to configure said behavior - please be sure to read the relevant _Javadoc_ as well the aforementioned RFC section(s) when manipulating them.
+These recommendations are mirrored in the code via the `FactoryManager` related `REKEY_TIME_LIMIT`, `REKEY_PACKETS_LIMIT` and `REKEY_BLOCKS_LIMIT` configuration properties that can be used to configure said behavior - please be sure to read the relevant _Javadoc_ as well as the aforementioned RFC section(s) when manipulating them.
 This behavior can also be controlled programmatically by overriding the `AbstractSession#isRekeyRequired()` method.

 As an added security mechanism [RFC 4251 - section 9.3.1](https://tools.ietf.org/html/rfc4251#section-9.3.1) recommends adding
 "spurious" [SSH_MSG_IGNORE](https://tools.ietf.org/html/rfc4253#section-11.2) messages.
-This functionality is mirrored in the `FactoryManager` related `IGNORE_MESSAGE_FREQUENCY`, `IGNORE_MESSAGE_VARIANCE` and `IGNORE_MESSAGE_SIZE` configuration properties that can be used to configure said behavior - please be sure to read the relevant _Javadoc_ as well the aforementioned RFC section when manipulating them.
+This functionality is mirrored in the `FactoryManager` related `IGNORE_MESSAGE_FREQUENCY`, `IGNORE_MESSAGE_VARIANCE` and `IGNORE_MESSAGE_SIZE` configuration properties that can be used to configure said behavior - please be sure to read the relevant _Javadoc_ as well as the aforementioned RFC section when manipulating them.
 This behavior can also be controlled programmatically by overriding the `AbstractSession#resolveIgnoreBufferDataLength()` method.

 #### `ReservedSessionMessagesHandler`